AI-Native GTM Ops Consulting for B2B Tech Startups

 Custom Project Engagement

 2–6 month SOW.
-I assess, design, execute, and optimize a specific challenge area with clear deliverables and milestones.
+I assess, design, and execute a specific challenge — from AI scoring model builds to lifecycle automation overhauls — with clear deliverables and milestones.

-Best for: CRM overhauls, comp plan redesigns, forecast model builds, fundraising data prep, or board prep
+Best for: Data foundation builds, CRM overhauls, AI scoring setup, comp plan redesigns, fundraising data prep, or board prep

 🤝